-LAMMPS-GUI is a graphical text editor programmed using the Qt Framework and customized for editing LAMMPS input files.
-It is linked to the LAMMPS library and thus can run LAMMPS directly using the contents of the editor's text buffer as input.
+LAMMPS-GUI is a graphical text editor programmed using the Qt Framework and customized for editing and running LAMMPS input files.
+It is linked to the LAMMPS library and thus can run LAMMPS directly using the contents of the editor's text buffer as input and without having to launch the LAMMPS executable.